casper-network/docs-archive/theory/abstract-consensus.rst

 When the consensus is reached
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A validator :math:`v` analyzes its local jdag to observe a value :math:`c \in Con` getting "locked" in the following
+A validator :math:`v` constantly analyzes its local j-dag to observe a value :math:`c \in Con` becoming "locked" in the
-sense:
+following sense:

-- from now on, the estimator applied to jdag tips seen by :math:`v` will always return :math:`c`
+- from now on, the estimator applied to local j-dag tips will always return :math:`c`
-- this will happen as well for other validators (eventually)
+- the same phenomenon is guaranteed to happen also for other validators (eventually)

-We call such a situation by saying that **consensus value is now finalized**, so the consensus was reached.
+If such locking happens, we say that **consensus value c is now finalized**, i.e. the consensus was reached with
-Unfortunately, above definition is not useful enough and needs to be adjusted, what we explain below.
+value :math:`c \in Con` being the winner.

 Malicious validators
 ~~~~~~~~~~~~~~~~~~~~